sebastianortunio/Hotel-Project/README.md

 ![image](https://github.com/user-attachments/assets/37bd44a8-dae8-4bbb-9973-b333a5c95a1a)

-- Analyzing the data we can observe that the revenue for both hotels increased in 2019 but had a significant drop in 2020.
-- In 2020 the world experienced the COVID-19 Pademic, which can be a factor of why the revenue from both hotels drop down that year.
+- Both hotels saw revenue growth from 2018 to 2019.
+- In 2020, revenue dropped significantly, likely due to the COVID-19 pandemic impacting travel.
-- City Hotel generates more revenue than Resort Hotel in 2019 and 2020.
+- City Hotels generated more revenue than Resort Hotels in 2019 and 2020.
-- Resort Hotel has a higher revenue in 2018.
-- In 2019, City Hotel generated a significant growing revenue of $8,991,311.54.
-- In 2019, Resort Hotel also experienced a growing revenue of $6,311,680.8.
+- Resort Hotels earned more in 2018 but experienced a larger drop later.

 ## 2. Should the hotel increase the parking lot?

 ![image](https://github.com/user-attachments/assets/12d27a3c-aac5-4c70-b1b4-03389db6cbfe)

-- Out of the 100,687 reservations, only 8.63% requested a car parking.
+- Only 8.63% of all reservations requested parking.
-- In 2020 the Resort Hotel had the most percentage of parking request.
-It was 16.55% out of 22,825 reservations in that year.
+- The Resort Hotel had the highest parking requests in 2020 at 16.55%.
-- There is a decreasing trend from 9.50% in 2018 to 7.52% in 2020.
+- Parking demand decreased from 9.50% in 2018 to 7.52% in 2020.
-- This suggests that expanding the parking lot may not be necessary.
+- This suggests expanding the parking lot is not necessary at this time.

-## 3. What are the revenue trends in the data?
+## 3. Seasonal Revenue Trends

 ![image](https://github.com/user-attachments/assets/e63b8940-253a-4a24-b4ad-9407da3be7f1)

-- Revenue trends for both hotel types fluctuate seasonally, with peaks and valleys over time.
-- Resort Hotels (orange line) show strong revenue spikes during the summer months (around July) of each year, indicating strong seasonal demand likely related to vacations.
+- Resort Hotels show strong revenue peaks in summer months (around July), likely driven by vacation travel.
-- City Hotels (blue line) maintain a steadier revenue throughout the year with less dramatic peaks, suggesting more consistent business travel or urban demand.
+- City Hotels maintain steadier revenue throughout the year, indicating consistent business travel demand.
--  Revenue for both hotel types generally rises from 2018 through mid-2019, followed by some fluctuations.
+- Revenue generally increased from 2018 through mid-2019 before declining in early 2020.
-- Noticeable decline in revenue for both hotel types starting early 2020, likely reflecting the impact of COVID-19 pandemic on travel and hospitality.
-- Resort hotels have higher peaks but lower troughs compared to city hotels, consistent with their more seasonal business model.

 ## Conclusion